Drominito/Stridsvagn69420/Linux/Void.md

 # Installing the base system onto the Pi
 ## Formatting the microSD card
 I went with this partitioning for my 128 GB microSD card.
-(Note that I also use GPT for the partition table)
+(Note that I also use MBR and not GPT for the partition table)
 | Device         | Directory | Size                       | Type  | Usage          |
 | -------------- | --------- | -------------------------- | ----- | -------------- |
 | /dev/mmcblk0p1 | /boot     | 1 GB (1024 MB)             | FAT32 | Boot Partition |